 This group brings together students from various faith traditions to organize and provide opportunities for Marist College students to learn about similarities and differences among religious traditions.
-The Interfaith Advocates seek to promote mutual understanding, respect, and inter-religious harmony.
+The Interfaith Group seeks to promote mutual understanding, respect, and inter-religious harmony.

 Women's Spirit Group

-Each week two Women's Spirituality Groups are held: one for First Year Students the other for sophomores, juniors and seniors.
+Each week 3 Women's Spirituality Groups are held for First Year Students.
+The others are for sophomores, juniors and seniors.
 These groups offer an opportunity for women to gather in an experience of women's spirituality.

 Men's Spirit Group